eshard/scared/CONTRIBUTING.md

 #### Requirements

-All developments should be compatible with **Python 3.6** and **3.7**.
+All developments should be compatible with **Python 3.6+** versions.

-To develop, you'll need to support:
+To develop, you'll need to have:

 - setuptools **0.40 or greater** (just run `pip install -U pip setuptools`)
 - a C compiler to compile C extension with Cython (see Cython documentation)

-To start runnning your test suite, you can install the library in development mode:
+To start runnning your test suite, you must install the library in development mode:

 ```bash
 pip install -e .